yatharth0610/Vimrc-for-cp/README.md

 A basic vimrc for competitive programming

 This is my attempt to congfigure vim for competitive programming.
-It has been equipped with all the necessary tools for cp such as auto indentation, syntex highlighting, automatic bracket closing etc.
+It has been equipped with all the necessary tools for cp such as auto indentation, syntax highlighting, automatic bracket closing etc.

 The theme i am using is tender.
 This is a classic dark theme for vim which i installed using this repo: